 Cross-border cooperation within what is known as the Greater Region (a regional association comprising Luxembourg, neighbouring German Länder and Belgian and French regions) is particularly important.
 The Greater Region’s Secretariat is based in Esch-sur-Alzette in Luxembourg.
 An agreement on cross-border vocational training was signed between Land Rhineland-Palatinate and Luxembourg on 12 March 2018.

 Germany is Luxembourg’s main economic partner and accounts for approximately 26% of total foreign trade.
 Also when it comes to services, which in terms of value is more than five times that of Luxembourg's foreign trade, Germany ranks first with a share of 18%.

 Luxembourg has the EU’s highest level of GDP per capita (95,929 euros, estimate for 2019).
 This also includes transactions by foreign commuters.
 Economic growth stood at 2.8% in 2019; a 4% drop in GDP is forecast for 2020 due to COVID-19.

 Germany and Luxembourg maintain wide-ranging cultural relations.
-Thanks to the two countries’ geographical proximity, Luxembourg’s citizens are extremely well informed about Germany.
 A bilateral cultural agreement has been in place since 1980.